-The vision of gifted education in the Rockford Public Schools is to provide exemplary differentiated programs and/or services enabling gifted learners to maximize their potential as productive learners.
-The GT Program serves grades K-12 and is staffed by a director and two teacher consultants.
-All department personnel are required to possess a master’s degree in gifted education and work with district personnel to support gifted learners.
+The vision of Advanced Academic education in the Rockford Public Schools is to provide exemplary differentiated programs and/or services enabling gifted learners to maximize their potential as productive learners.
+The Advanced Academic Program serves grades K-12 and is staffed by a director and two teacher consultants.
+All department personnel are required to possess a master’s degree in Advanced education and work with district personnel to support advanced learners.
 An array of gifted-related services and programs are available to students, teachers and parents.

 We have created a learning tool tailored specifically to meet the needs of our 21st century students.
 We provide the user access to our computerized library catalog, online databases, and multiple up-to-date literacy resources.
 Our students are given instruction, learning strategies, and practice in using the essential learning skills needed in the 21st century.
 It is our responsibility as the library and media services staff to provide an environment that supports and fosters successful learners, both now and in the future.

 The literacy philosophy of the Rockford Public Schools is to develop strong readers and writers who successfully interact with the text for in-depth comprehension; are motivated, fluent, and flexible; and choose learning as a lifelong pursuit.
 Our coaches provide support primarily in the elementary setting by facilitating classroom learning labs, demonstrations, collaborative and one-on-one professional support, promoting teacher inquiry, and initiating related professional development.